tock/tock/doc/reference/trd101-time.md

 5 `Timer` and `TimerClient` traits
 ===============================

-The `Timer` trait presents the abstraction of a software timer.
+The `Timer` trait presents the abstraction of a timer.
 The timer can either be one-shot or periodic with a fixed interval. `Timer` derives from `Time`, therefore has associated `Time::Frequency` and `Ticks` types.